-- areas and designated routes without animal access to limit risk of disease introduction and spread. - Outside supply trucks and non- essential vehicles should not be permitted in the equid stabling area. - g.
+- ii.
+Outside supply trucks and non- essential vehicles should not be permitted in the equid stabling area. - g.
 Non-equine species - i.
-Dogs should be prohibited from event grounds or leashes required. - h.
+Dogs should be prohibited from event grounds or leashes required. h.
 Vermin and vector control - i.
 Vermin control is critical, especially for disease agents that can be transmitted on fomites.
-Simple control measures, such as securing feed storage areas from unwanted wildlife, removing brush and wildlife habitats, instituting rodent control measures and eliminating areas of standing water, will contribute significantly to the reduction of disease transmission risks on the event premises - Rodent, bird, and insect control should be evaluated and upgraded as necessary. - For large premises with significant equid traffic and accumulation of manure, consult an insect control specialist for the most appropriate recommendations. - Recommend application of topical insect repellent for equids during high vector prevalence periods.
+Simple control measures, such as securing feed storage areas from unwanted wildlife, removing brush and wildlife habitats, instituting rodent control measures and eliminating areas of standing water, will contribute significantly to the reduction of disease transmission risks on the event premises - ii.
+Rodent, bird, and insect control should be evaluated and upgraded as necessary. - For large premises with significant equid traffic and accumulation of manure, consult an insect control specialist for the most appropriate recommendations. - iv.
+Recommend application of topical insect repellent for equids during high vector prevalence periods.